| Teach Yourself SQL in 21 Days, Second Edition

 System engineers may also use the data dictionary to reverse-engineer database objects

+in a specified schema.
 Database administrators (DBAs) are most definitely the largest percentage of direct

 users of the data dictionary.
 Unlike the other two groups of users, who occasionally